shown in other instead.

 Levels of Detail#

-You can bake a separate lightmap for each LOD.
-Moreover, you can save space by sharing already baked lightmaps between different LODs (works for LODs having the same UV maps).
-Here is how you do that:
+There is no need to bake a separate lightmap for each LOD.
+You can save space and time by sharing already baked lightmaps between different LODs (works for LODs having the same UV maps):

 - Bake lightmap for LOD0.

-- Copy the path to LOD0’s lightmap and paste it to the Texture field for other LODs.
+- The lightmap texture baked for LOD0 will be automatically assigned to the Texture field for other LODs.